The raw power of the Atlantic meets the English Channel in this, the most westerly point of the UK: – Land’s End in Cornwall.

-Finally as you stand at land’s End and look out to see towards the Scilly Isles remember the legends of the Lost Lands of Lyonesse – a mythical kingdom claimed by the sea.
-It is said that John Trevelyan survived because he had such a swift horse he was able to out gallop the incoming sea.
+Finally stand at Land’s End and look out to sea towards the Scilly Isles.
+An archipelago of islands rodulent with the legend of the Lost Lands of Lyonesse .
+Lyonesse was a mythical kingdom claimed by the sea.
+It is said that one resident, John Trevelyan, survived because he had such a swift horse he was able to out gallop the incoming sea.
 To this day the Trevelyan arms features a leaping horse and it is said that the Trevelyan’s always kept a horse saddled in their stables overnight, in memory of the feat.

-From Land’s End the road stretches passed ancient tin mines designated part of the World heritage site: – the famous Botallack mine, the Levant beam engine and Geevor mine and the road itself has been road voted one of the Nation’s favourite drives.
-For the next part of the tour we will explore the ancient character of Cornwall as the winding road passes through granite farmyards, framed by the high wild moors with a sweep of tiny green fields dropping down to the sea with boundaries unchanged from the bronze age.
+The road itself has been road voted one of the Nation’s favourite drives.
+For the next part of the tour we will explore the ancient character of Cornwall as the winding road passes through granite farmyards, bounded by the high wild moors and tiny green fields dropping down to the sea with boundaries unchanged from the bronze age.

-You may have noticed that today’s photos are a departure from my usual snaps – I am indebted to Mike McNally Photography who took a scenic flight from Land’s End when they stayed with us and sent us this lovely disk of photos to show to you – pop along to Mike’s website for more photos.
+You may have noticed that today’s photos are a departure from my usual snaps.
+I am indebted to Mike McNally Photography who took a scenic flight from Land’s End with his wife.
+This Christmas they sent us this lovely disk of photos to show to you.
+Do pop along to Mike’s website for more photos.

 To follow the Penwith Tour

 The Penwith tour follows the sea around West Cornwall – to read other sections please click the boxes below